 To change your logo go to the 'Page Master' under the 'Design' menu

-This is the tradesman's entrance to the village of Tarbert, half an hour walk up quite a busy road.
+This is the tradesman's entrance to the village of Tarbert, half-an-hour walk up quite a busy road.
 As early as the 18th century there was a plan to dig a canal here to connect the west coast with the Clyde, so avoiding the perils of the Mull of Cantyre as it was then called.
-But there was never enough money, and eventually the connection was made not here but a few miles further north at Crinan.
+But there was never enough money, and eventually the connection was made a few miles further north at Crinan.
 If you are that keen, drag your boat across like the Vikings did, hence the Gaelic name of 'Tairbeart' meaning isthmus or portage point.

 There are plenty of Clyde yachts around in Tarbert marina, quite an eclectic bunch actually, but the village is not wildly interesting.
 The harbour wall is a 'Telford', so a touch of quality to make up for some truly awful late 20th century architecture.
 Wander up to inspect, but not enter, the remains of the ruined mostly late 15th century castle.
 The castle itself looks much better from afar than close to because part of the stabilisation is with inappropriate brick, and there is a very shouty modern carved stone panel fixed to the southeast outer wall.
 However, the view down to the harbour is delightful.
 The outdoor gym by the marina is a good place to get rid of children for an hour or two.

-The West Loch Hotel, originally an 18th Century coaching inn, is about five minutes walk towards Tarbert.
+The West Loch Hotel, originally an 18th Century coaching inn, is about five minutes walk from the anchorage towards Tarbert.
 The bar is not very jolly and there is no real ale, but there are good sit down meals (ph 01880 820 283).
 It is very child friendly and has vegetarian choices as well as absolutely excellent venison.
 Certainly worth a trip ashore if you are fed up with your own cooking.
 But, a word of caution, the hotel changed hands in 2018 so I may be out of date here.

 So not really an anchorage to dally in, but useful for crew changes as there is a bus from Tarbert to Glasgow.
 And the anchorage is a nice sheltered place to hang out.